 The Nisqually River Council’s mission is to create sustainability in the Nisqually Watershed for current and future generations by developing a common culture of environmental, social, and economic balance.

-The Nisqually Watershed encompasses all lands which drain to the Nisqually River and includes the communities of Ashford, Elbe, Mineral, Eatonville, McKenna, Roy, Yelm, Fort Lewis, and portions of Graham, Lacey, DuPont, and Rainier.
+The Nisqually Watershed encompasses all lands which drain to the Nisqually River, part of the Salish Sea and Puget Sound basins of Western Washington.
+The watershed has been inhabited and stewarded by the Nisqually Tribe since time immemorial, and today includes the communities of Ashford, Elbe, Mineral, Eatonville, McKenna, Roy, Yelm, Joint Base Lewis-McChord, the Nisqually Indian Reservation, and portions of Graham, Lacey, DuPont, and Rainier.

 We are working to protect and enhance this special region, and we invite you to join us!